KrisPiters/ros_workshop/exercises/part1.md

 This package contains a node for controlling the webcam.

-We also need a node that is able to read the images and show them on a screen. for this we will use the *image_view* node included in the [image_view](http://wiki.ros.org/image_view) package.
+We also need a node that is able to read the images and show them on a screen.
+For this we will use the *image_view* node included in the [image_view](http://wiki.ros.org/image_view) package.
 This package should be installed by default.

 We want to be able to simultaneously start both nodes with their required parameters.
 Let's make a launch file to help us achieve this goal.
 First we'll create a new package that will contain our launch file.
 Let's call it *usb_camera*.